Friday, August 31, 2007

 We also have experienced a few minor setbacks.
 The affects of her concussion are receding and memories of Renee and the accident are surfacing more regularly.
 Last night Britanie and I took shifts consoling her through her nightmares.
 Britanie put her on music therapy with Britanie’s Ipod and tried to catch some sleep.
 Shortly, she was in the throes of another dream and it was my four hours of guard duty from there.
 As a step forward though, she began questioning her doctors and seems to understand each one’s role in pain control rather than making each responsible for her complete pain control.
 With 18 broken ribs, pain control is our priority, and every day on the epidural pump is a great day.

 Thank you everyone for all your support of my immediate family and your continued prayers and blessings you send our way.
 We are truly blessed in every way with your love and compassion.
-I will continue to attempt to keep you informed of our progress in Denver, please continue to pray for us, especially Renee and Zack.
+I will continue to attempt to keep you informed of our progress in

 Our sincerest love for all of you,